 5. Endoscopic Surgery

-In an endoscopic surgery, surgeons use a small flexible telescope, called an endoscope, to look inside your carpal tunnel after making a small incision in your wrist.
+In endoscopic surgery, surgeons use a small flexible telescope, called an endoscope, to look inside your carpal tunnel after making a small incision in your wrist.
 The surgeon then cuts the transverse carpal tunnel ligament to release pressure in your wrist.

 CTS pain is frustrating and debilitating, but there are highly successful options available.
 We want to help you with your pain now, so check out our Hand Therapy Program or make an appointment to meet with one of our hand specialists, Dr. Curd or Dr. Jones.